Atmaware/monorepo/packages/api/README.md

 All operations on the database must be wrapped in Knex transaction on a resolver layer.
 This ensures data integrity and safety with no side effects on a failed operations.

-Because we make use of Row Level Security in the database, - all operations typically begin with assuming the role for which policies exist via `omnivore.set_claims` database function.
+Because we make use of Row Level Security in the database, - all operations typically begin with assuming the role for which policies exist via `ruminer.set_claims` database function.

 ## ElasticSearch